 The Board was of the opinion that the provision of any information outside the Supporting Memorandum should be a commercial arrangement between the parties.

-All valuers should be aware that, under the Capped Liability Scheme, unless the Professional Indemnity Insurance Policy held by the valuation firm includes the following general endorsement, the benefits of the Scheme may be voided.
+All valuers should be aware that, under the Professional Standard Scheme, unless the Professional Indemnity Insurance Policy held by the valuation firm includes the following general endorsement, the benefits of the Scheme may be voided.

 “The Professional Indemnity Insurance Policy will not indemnify the Member for any claim directly or indirectly related to, based upon or attributable to or in consequence of any kerbside assessment or restricted assessment, unless conducted in strict compliance with the API guidelines.”